TESODAM/tesodam-infra/README.md

 # 🏗️ Infra Monorepo for Tesodam

-This repository contains all infrastructure tooling configurations for the **production environment** of the Lefler platform.
+This repository contains all infrastructure tooling configurations for the **production environment** of the Tesodam platform.
 It includes deployment manifests, container builds, Helm configurations, and GitHub Actions workflows for continuous delivery.

 ## 📁 Repository Structure